 In March 2016 we introduced Thursday walks once a fortnight into our rambles programme.
 Walkers share cars to reach the start of the walk and meet up in a village or pub car park.
 The walks are approximately 7 miles in length.
 Normally the ramblers stop for a midday meal in a pub.

 The Club arranges weekend breaks during the year staying at Youth Hostels and hotels in England and Wales.
 The coach leaves outside the Salvation Army building in Upper Well Street, Coventry on a Friday evening, enabling the party to enjoy two full days rambling before returning early Sunday evening.

 Most years the Club arranges walking holidays at home and abroad.
 We have in the past few years visited many destinations in England, Wales, Scotland and Europe.

-On summer evenings we enjoy mid-weekly Sunset Strolls which are approximately 4 miles in length.
-They are centred around a pub and end with a well-earned meal and drink.
+On summer evenings we enjoy Wednesday Sunset Strolls which are approximately 4 miles in length.
+They are centered around a pub and end with a well-earned meal and drink.
 You will need to make your own way to reach the starting point of the stroll.